FRCTeam3255/FRC-Java-Tutorial/Docs_Source/docs/contributing.md

 ## Example Project Code

-If you make Example Project Code changes please contribute changes that reflect this in the Documention.
+If you make Example Project Code changes please contribute changes that reflect this in the Documentation.
 This will make it easier for us and more likely that your contribution will be approved.

 ## Documentation